 The work you put into your fitness routine may bring you greater self-acceptance, self-worth, physical confidence, and more.

 Lastly, exercise can help regulate and manage feelings of depression and anxiety.
-Although this often isn’t used as a sole treatment for depression or anxiety, exercise can be an effective alternative or additional treatment depending on the individual.
-Check out these beginner tips to get you started!
+Although this isn’t often used as a sole treatment for depression or anxiety, exercise can be an effective alternative or additional treatment depending on the individual.

 Fitness is one tool to lower your stress and manage stress over time.
 Even for those less excited about a fitness routine, simple movements everyday can play the same role.
 Any sustained movement can help lower your overall stress hormones in your body and help with daily actions such as sleep and mood.